DANCING PANDAS

 Joyful Pongo Songo Chimp Island – 3 Days

-Pongo Songo Chimp Island rescue chimps Douala
+Visit Pongo Songo Chimp Island

-As avid nature enthusiasts and animal lovers, Rob and I were super excited about our journey to Douala, Cameroon with the express purpose of visiting the renowned Pongo Songo Chimpanzee Island.
+As avid nature enthusiasts and animal lovers, Rob and I were super excited about our journey to Douala, Cameroon with the express purpose of visiting the renowned Pongo Songo Chimp Island.
 Located on the Sanaga River, a tributary of the Congo River.
 This island sanctuary serves as a haven for orphaned and injured chimpanzees, offering them a chance to thrive in their natural habitat.

-Where is Pongo Songo Chimp Island?
+How to get to Pongo Songo Chimp Island?

 Threats to Chimpanzees

-A family of the Pongos Songo rescue chimps enjoying the fruit that we brought for their breakfast
+A family of the Pongos Songo rescue chimps enjoying the fruit that we brought for their breakfast on Pongo Songo Chimp Island

 Chimpanzees in Africa face many dangers, including the loss of their habitat, the rainforest.
 Farmers often clear large areas of forest by burning it to make room for crops, but the soil quickly becomes depleted and the farmers move on.
 This leaves chimpanzees without a place to live, and they may either die or be forced to move to a new area.